-On the other hand, ‘Love Trance’ does not really sound like a KLF record, and according to Bill and Jimmy, it never has been pressed.
+One might argue that ‘Love Trance’ does not really sound like any other KLF record, nor do parts of it resurface on later tracks.
 One of the japanese vocal samples says, “The KLF has now left the building” – which would then have been two years before the first promo appearance of ‘3 a.m.
 Eternal’.
 Even IF the JAMS ever had a master plan, it is quite unlikely that they had already planned all this in 1988.

-At this point the common consensus seems to be that ‘Love Trance’ is indeed a demo version of an unreleased KLF track, a theory which is supported by another track salvaged from a couple of DATs Jimmy had thrown away, displaying some similiarities to the ‘original’ demo version.
-So while it is not sure wether or not this is a proper KLF release, it is most probably the most obscure KLF release around.
-If you ever see a copy, don’t hestitate to pick it up.
+At this point the common consensus is that ‘Love Trance’ is indeed an unreleased KLF track, a theory which is supported by a tweet by Jimmy, as well as another track salvaged from a couple of DATs Jimmy had thrown away, displaying some similiarities to the ‘original’ version.
+This is most probably the most obscure KLF release around, so if you ever see a copy, don’t hestitate to pick it up.

 With only 1000 copies in existence KLF 008R is among the more sought after releases so naturally bootlegs exist, but thankfully the differences are right on the outer sleeve.